vindem22/DB3/README.md

 We are going to create an online store of products for pets .
 Here people can find the right products for their pets, place an order with delivery, or find interesting articles about pets and their care.

 User Interface: Web application
-Programming language: Node JS/ Express JS
+Programming language(s): JavaScript, Python, SQL

+Tech.
+Stack:
+- Frontend : React, React-bootstrap
+- Backend : NodeJS, ExpressJS
-Database Server:  PostgresSQL.
+- Database Server :  PostgresSQL.

 We chose PostgresSQL because it is a free database.
 It has good documentation and is great for this purpose, as well as being a well-scalable database.

 ## Questions: